 The first step is to apply for a credit card with zero percent balance transfer interest – this will significantly accelerate your debt payoff process through lowered interest and fees.
-Creating a strict budget, putting together a debt payoff plan, and repairing your credit is likely to yield the best results.
+Creating a strict budget, putting together a debt payoff plan, and repairing your credit are likely to yield the best results.

 7- Set Your Financial Goals – Long Term or Short Term

-According to think tank demos, four in five single moms and their babies live below the poverty line.
+According to to think tank demos, four in five single moms and their babies live below the poverty line.
 You should not have to be one of those four single moms who live in poverty.
 Suffering from financial issues does not have to be your story.

 The single-mother trap must be beaten by setting some goals for yourself.
 An example of short-term goals would be to pay off a credit card bill, save up for a vacation, or build an emergency savings account.
 Saving money for your children’s college, remodeling the kitchen, purchasing your first home, and investing for your retirement are all long-term goals.
-So, set your financial goals from NOW and start to dream of living a life with your baby without financial worries.
+So, set your financial goals NOW and start to dream of living a life with your baby without financial worries.